devankit01/pii_scanner/ReadMe.md

 # Pii Scanner

-**PIIScanner** is a Python library designed for efficient text processing using SpaCy and custom regex pattern matching.
+**PIIScanner** is a Python library designed for text processing using SpaCy and custom regex pattern matching.
 This library is capable of processing a variety of text data formats, such as lists, plain text, PDFs, JSON, CSV, and XLSX files.
-It provides a streamlined API for extracting entities and patterns from large-scale text data asynchronously.

 ## Features